Amitha353/Bitcoin-and-Cryptocurrency-Technologies/README.md

 #### Thin / SPV(Simple Payment Verification) client (not fully validating) :
 * Don't store everything, Store block headers only.
 Request transactions as needed.
 (To verify incoming payments).
 Trust fully-validating nodes.
 Inexpensive;
 ------------------------------------------------------
 ------------------------------------------------------
 ## 4. Store and Use Bitcoin
+#### Simple Local Storage :
+* Wallet software : Keeps track of coins, provides nice user interface.
+* Encoding Address : Payments are made via exchanging address.
+The address needs to be encoded or conveyed to make a transaction possible.
+Addresses exchanged as : Encoded as text string; QR (Quick Response) code;
 ------------------------------------------------------
 ------------------------------------------------------
 ## 5. Bitcoin Mining